ethercrab-rs/ethercrab/README.md

         a more abstract way.
 - [ ] Integration with LinuxCNC as a HAL component using [the `linuxcnc-hal` crate](https://github.com/jamwaffles/linuxcnc-hal-rs).
-- [ ] Load slave configurations from ESI XML files
+- [ ] Load SubDevice configurations from ESI XML files

 ## Sponsors